USDA-NRCS/Wetland-Tools---ArcGIS-Pro/README.md

 - Right-click and Delete Determinations1.
 Do NOT delete Determinations!
 Only delete any additional Determinations maps that are appended with a number.
 - Save the project.

+-If an existing project contains a CLU CWD layer or Previous Determinations layer that contains CW+ labels, the user can remove the bad layers from the map and then run the *Reload Project Layers* tool from the *F. Utilities* toolset to reload the layers with correct labels that will show the Occurrence Year in the label.

 ## **Version History:**